 The World Wildlife Federation estimates there are fewer than 50,000 Elephas maximus in the world.
 They can grow to be between 6.5 and 11.5 feet tall, weighing up to 11,000 pounds.
 Female Asian elephants begin to bear offspring around age 10, and typically only birth one calf every six years.

 Typical population measurements focus on rate of decline or on groups that have shrunk down to unsustainable numbers.
-But research sponsored by Trunks N Leaves and the Smithsonian Conservation Biology Institute at the University of California San Diego highlights the need to identify demographic tipping points with species populations.
+But research sponsored by Trunks & Leaves, the Smithsonian Conservation Biology Institute and the University of California, San Diego, highlights the need to identify demographic tipping points with species populations.

 “Decisions based on trends in population abundance and distribution may fail to protect populations of slow-breeding, long-lived megafauna from irrevocable decline if they ignore demographic constraints,” researchers concluded in the paper.
 “For such taxa, we urge that effort be directed at understanding the interactions among vital rates governing population growth rates, rather than on predicting probabilities of extinction.”